marcodigennaro/CLF-C02/Cheat_Sheet.md

 - **Amazon MQ** — Managed message broker for ActiveMQ and RabbitMQ in the cloud (MQTT, AMQP… protocols)

 ### Cloud Monitoring
 - **CloudWatch** - Observe and monitor resources and applications on AWS, on premises, and on other clouds
 - **CloudWatch Log**:
   - Metrics — Monitor the performance of AWS services and billing metrics: CPU utilisation, Network
   - Alarms — Automate notification, perform EC2 action, notify to SNS based on metrics
   - Logs — Collect log files from EC2 instances, servers, Lambda functions...
   - Events (or **EventBridge**) — React to events in AWS, or trigger a rule on a schedule
 - **CloudTrail** — Track user activity and API usage on AWS and in hybrid and multicloud environments
 - **CloudTrail Insights** — Automated analysis of your CloudTrail Events
 - **AWS X-Ray**
   - Analyze and debug production and distributed applications
   - Trouble shooting peformance
   - Understand dependencies
   - review
   - identify impacted users
 - AWS Health Dashboard — Status of all AWS services across all regions
 - AWS Account Health Dashboard — AWS events that impact your infrastructure
 - **Amazon CodeGuru Security**
   - Detect, track, and fix code security vulnerabilities anywhere in the development cycle using ML and automated reasoning
+- **Trusted Advisor** to get insights, Support Plan adapted to your needs
+  - Identify under utilised EC2 instances to reduce costs
+    - Cost option
+    - Security
+    - Fault tolerance
+    - Performance
+    - Service limits

 ### Security & Compliance
 Shared Responsibility on AWS
 DDoS = Distributed Denial of Service